Earth Sciences (ESCI)

 Credits: 3

 Descriptive treatment of atmosphere-ocean interaction; general wind-driven and thermo-haline ocean circulation; waves and tides; continental shelf and near-shore processes; instrumentation and methods used in ocean research.
 Simplified conceptual models demonstrate the important principles.
-Prereq: calculus based physics, introduction to oceanography; or permission.
+Calculus-based physics and introductory oceanography required.

 Grade Mode: Letter Grading